IAMXID/did-method-iamx/README.md

 ```

-## 2.2 IAMX DID Registration and Deactivation
+# 2.2 IAMX DID document properties

-iamx DID can be automatically generated without registration for each Cardano address.

-When a IAMX DID is deactivated, all the related data including public keys, controllers, and other properties will be deleted and only a record of the IAMX DID identifier will remain on the Cardano blockchain.
+An IAMX DID coument can have three distinct properties:

+- **created**: poperty with the Date when the document was created.
+- **registered**: poperty with the Date when the document was registered.
+- **update**: poperty with the Date when the document was updated.
+- **deactivated**: : poperty with the Date when the DID was deactivated.

 A deactivated IAMX DID can no longer be used and cannot be reactivated for use.

-## 2.3 IAMX DID Document
+## 2.5 IAMX DID Document

 Each IAMX DID will have a corresponding IAMX DID Document, which is a set of data describing this IAMX DID.